Installing Concrete Paver Edging

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

 Use the hand trowel to slice into the rootball.
-This is especially important if your plant is root bound.
-You need to encourage the plant to expand and grow new roots out into the earth.
+This is especially important if your plant is root-bound.
+This will encourage the plant to expand and grow new roots out into the earth.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl